The chaotic scenes during the Black Friday sales last week was a fine example of unadulterated capitalism, writes Dilly Hussain.

 Numerous measures were taken to overcome this crisis such as the mass sale of wheat to Europe, and the alleged selling of slaves at reduced prices to help plantation owners recover from the recession.

 Many businesses at the time used red ink to mark losses and black ink to mark profits, so in actuality, “Black Friday” was when retailers’ losses turned to profit as a result of discounted sales.

 There is not much difference between the frenzied consumers of today and 1869.
 Whilst consumers believe they are winning over the retailers, in actual fact it is the other way round.
 Ordinary folks are manipulated into thinking that they are taking advantage of what appears to be ‘no brainer’ deals, making the ‘proletariat’, for once, the victors over the overbearing prices set by the ‘bourgeois’ retailers.

+You would think that, knowing this, people would be warier of their purchases.
 However, the rationality which people apply in their everyday duties and decision making goes out of the window, and those who are rugby tackling people to get their hands on an HD TV, become subconsciously overwhelmed by the seductive nature of materialism.
 The scenes from the Black Friday sales were an example of the uncivilised and primitive behaviour created by capitalism.

 The individualistic outlook in secular liberal societies in the West is bankrupt of a higher sense of purpose and ethical depth, except to “live life to the fullest” and gain as much wealth and material possessions as you can.

 The never-ending pursuit for worldly pleasures can affect us all, and that’s expected as we are influenced by the dominant ideology of the society in which we inhabit.

 It’s rather ironic how our minds are indoctrinated to direct our sense of fashion, entertainment and even diet in a society that prides itself in freedom of choice.